sakshigadilkar01/NetworkPortScanner-/README.md

-# Network Port Scanner GUI
+# 🔍 Network Port Scanner GUI

-A lightweight TCP port scanner with a graphical user interface built with Python and Tkinter.
+A powerful and user-friendly GUI-based Network Port Scanner built using Python and Tkinter.
+This tool allows users to scan open ports on a target IP address or hostname and identify active services in real-time.

-## Features
+## 🚀 Features

-- **Simple 3-field interface** – enter a target host, start port, and end port
-- **Multi-threaded scanning** – up to 500 concurrent threads for fast results
-- **Service identification** – automatically labels well-known ports (FTP, SSH, HTTP, HTTPS, MySQL, RDP, etc.)
-- **Real-time progress** – progress bar and elapsed-time counter update live during a scan
-- **Stop at any time** – cancel a running scan gracefully
+Scan ports for any IP address or domain
+Real-time progress tracking with progress bar
+Displays open ports with detected services (HTTP, FTP, SSH, etc.)
+Start/Stop scan functionality
-- **Save results** – export discovered open ports to a `.txt` file
+Save scan results to a file
-- **Cross-platform** – runs on Windows, macOS, and Linux

 ## Requirements